 Avoid it when:

-It has a sizeable community and various libraries that can be used to write UI elements among other things.
-It is structurally similar to React.js, which means that web-developers can work on it.
+It has a sizable community and various libraries that can be used to write UI elements among many other things.
+It is structurally similar to React.JS, which means that the learning barrier is quite low and web-developers can work on it.

-Expo makes it easier to use this service.
-It’s an SDK that comes pre-packaged with everything you may need during mobile development (things like notifications, NFC, and such).
-The platform doesn’t even have to be taken into account since everything is implemented on their servers.
+Expo makes it even easier to use this service.
+It’s an SDK (software development kit) that comes pre-packaged with everything you may need during mobile development (features like notifications, near-field communication, and such).
+The platform of the end-user doesn’t even have to be taken into account since everything is implemented on their servers.

-Expo has a separate debugging tool: Expo Client.
-It’s installed on smartphones and works without connecting to a computer.
+Expo also provides a separate debugging tool: Expo Client.
+It’s installed on smartphones and works without connecting to a computer at all.
 It’s also done with the help of their servers.
-Expo Client can also be used to look through demos of various libraries.
-You just scan the QR code, like demonstrated here.
+In addition, Expo Client can be used to conveniently look through demos of various libraries.
+You just need to scan the QR code, as demonstrated on this website.

-The only drawback is incompatibility with native components.
+The only important drawback is its incompatibility with native components.
 As a result, libraries written in native languages can’t be used.
-But if this isn’t an issue, Expo helps develop a client application even quicker.
+But if this isn’t an issue, it’’s a great choice with Expo helping you develop a client application even quicker.

 You can check out all the capabilities of PWAs on whatwebcando.today.
 However, the feature list on iOS is not yet fully implemented, since Safari has fewer features than Chrome.
-Using Lighthouse during development is highly recommended.
+It’s getting there though.
+Using Lighthouse during development is also highly recommended.
 This extension analyzes a website and lets you know it is a PWA, pointing out any missing features if not.

-If feature list and UI/UX of the mobile version of the website suits your needs, it can easily be converted into a PWA.
-In addition to an application that is ready to be uploaded to the market, you will get desktop versions for Mac, Windows, and Linux.
-If notifications aren’t important this is the smartest choice.
+If the feature list and UI/UX of the mobile version of the website suit your needs, it can easily be converted into a PWA Software-as-a-Service.
+In addition to an application that is ready to be uploaded to the market, you will also get desktop versions for Mac, Windows, and Linux.